InternetOfUs/interaction-protocol-engine/Norms.md

 ### Facts

-The next predicates refers to facts (constants) that has been set when the norm engine has been started.
+The next predicates refer to facts (constants) that have been set when the norm engine has been started.

 - ``get_message(Message)``
   The fact with the received message that has started the norm engine.
     * ``Message``  _Output_  JSON model of the received protocol message.
 - ``get_now(Time)``
-  The fact with the difference, measured in seconds, between the time the norm engine is started and midnight, January 1, 1970 UTC.
+  The fact with the difference, measured in seconds, between the time the norm engine is started and midnight, January 1, 1970, UTC.
     * ``Time``  _Output_  number with the started time in seconds.
 - ``wenet_profile_manager_api_url(URL)``
   The fact with the URL to the profile manager component.